 Mr. Min Xu has served as our chief financial officer since January 2019.
 From May 2018 to December 2018, Mr. Xu served as our co-chief financial officer.
 Prior to joining 51Talk, Mr. Xu was the chief financial officer of ACM Research Inc., a Nasdaq-listed global semiconductor equipment manufacturer, from 2016 to 2018.
 Previously, Mr. Xu served as the chief financial officer of UTStarcom Holding Corp., a Nasdaq-listed global telecom infrastructure provider, from 2014 to 2016.
 Prior to that, Mr. Xu was an equity research analyst at various investment banks from 2007 to 2014, including Roth Capital Partners, LLC., Wedbush Securities, Jefferies & Co., Piper Jaffray & Co., and Stanford Group Company.
 Earlier in his career, Mr. Xu worked as a technical marketing engineer as well as a senior software engineer with Cisco Systems, Inc. From 2015 to 2016, Mr. Xu served as an independent director of Sky-mobi Limited, a NASDAQ listed leading mobile application platform and game publisher in China.
-Mr. Xu served an MBA degree from The Fuqua School of Business at Duke University, a Master of Science degree in physics from Colorado State University, and a Bachelor of Science degree in physics from Peking University.
+Mr. Xu received an MBA degree from The Fuqua School of Business at Duke University, a Master of Science degree in electrical engineering from Purdue University, a Master of Science degree in physics from Peking University.

 Mr. Frank Lin has served as our director since June 2013.
 Mr. Lin is a general partner of DCM, a technology venture capital firm and a director of Kuaishou Technology, a leading content community and social platform in China listed on the Hong Kong Stock Exchange.
 Prior to joining DCM in 2006, Mr. Lin was the chief operating officer of SINA Corporation, a Nasdaq-listed company.
 He co-founded SINA's predecessor, SinaNet, in 1995 and later guided SINA through its listing on Nasdaq.
 Mr. Lin had also held various marketing, engineering and managerial positions at Octel Communication Inc. and NYNEX.
-Mr. Lin currently serves on the board of directors of various DCM portfolio companies, including Tuniu Corporation, a Nasdaq-listed company and Vipshop Holdings Limited, which are NYSE-listed companies.
+Mr. Lin currently serves on the board of directors of various DCM portfolio companies, including Tuniu Corporation, a Nasdaq-listed company and Vipshop

+Holdings Limited, which are NYSE-listed companies and Kuaishou Technology, a Hong Kong Stock Exchange listed company.
 Mr. Lin received an MBA degree from Stanford University and a bachelor's degree in engineering from Dartmouth College.